 Sexual Assault Support and Help for Americans Abroad is another good resource: https://sashaa.org/

 For information, resources and support regarding Wellesley's Sexual Misconduct | Title IX policy, click here.

 Thinking About How You Will Be Perceived Abroad

 One of the most surprising and difficult aspects of culture shock is dealing with how you are perceived abroad.
 Already, Americans are viewed differently in different countries; young Americans traveling as a group are almost never thought well of!
 Please keep that in mind.
 In addition, depending on your destination and your ethnic/racial background you might be treated differently.
 African Americans, Asian Americans, Latin Americans all have special issues abroad, as do women with light skin and blonde hair or red hair and freckles or people who are disabled or are overweight.
 People who are gay, or Jewish or Catholic or Republicans or Democrats!
 The list really goes on and on.
 It is essential that you make a point to talk to other students who have studied or lived in the region you will be going to get a feel for some of the issues that might confront you and to reflect together on strategies for how to deal with situations that might arise.
-It is possible that you will face some unpleasant experiences during your semester or year abroad, but you need to be prepared for them and to view them within context so that they will negatively impact your overall experience.
+It is possible that you will face some unpleasant experiences during your semester or year abroad, but you need to be prepared for them and to view them within context so that they will not negatively impact your overall experience.

 Safe Road Travel

 Driving customs vary a great deal, and pedestrians are frequently not given the right of way.
 Find out which roads are safest and whether it is safe to travel on overnight trains and buses.
 Inquire about the safety record of various modes of transportation.
 Avoid renting a car unless you feel very comfortable with the driving habits of the locals.
 For more information on international road travel contact the Association for Safe International Road Travel (www.asirt.org).